ff6347/prototyping-machines/hid-prototypes/Alfredo – Nina Botthof/index.md

 	send "Guten Morgen!
 Dein Timer ist gesetzt.
 Hier sind ein paar interessante Arikel für die Wartezeit: medium://open/" to theBuddy

 end tell
 ```

-### Cup

-- stick aluminium foil onto the cup and the saucer
-- stick wire to the aluminium foil
-- the circuit is colsed once the cup is filled with water
-- it is opend whene the cup is liftet – no current while drinking
-- script, which sends messages from Laptop to phone in determined intervals

 ## Usertesting

-qualitiative reserch with 5 participants

 To eveluate the outcome there had to be a usertestin with five participants.
 A qualitative research method was chosen to detect the main strenghs and weaknesses of this prototype.
 The participants have been invited to an open discussion with a demonstration of the prototype.
 To lead the discussion some questions have been predifined which should be the start of a open debate.